camy04/calculatorCypressTests/README.md

 For eg: To run our tests on a Firefox broswer, we need to make sure we have Mozilla Firefox installed on our local and then from terminal run:
 **npx cypress run --browser firefox**
-OR to run tests on chrome, make sure you have Google chrome installked and from terminal run:
+OR to run tests on chrome, make sure you have Google chrome installed and from terminal run:
 **npx cypress run --browser chrome**